victwj/classroom/javascript/readme.md

 });
 // Arguments can be in different order, more clear, less errors
 ```

+### Beautiful Features

+### The Awful Parts
+- Be careful of implied global declarations: `foo = value` is a global variable
+- No block scope; declare all your variables at the top of the function
+- Semicolon insertion; JavaScript tries to correct programs unreliably
+- `NaN` results from converting bad string to a number; `NaN === NaN` is false

 ### The Bad Parts
 - Don't use `==` or `!=`; Always use `===` or `!==`